judka-uriel/uriel-book/uriel_en.md

 For without a profession he will be forced to resort to obtaining his livelihood through criminal means.

-Rabban Gamliel, son of Rabbi Yehudah ha‑Nasi, in Pirkei Avot [2:2](https://www.sefaria.org/Pirkei_Avot.2.2) instructs that it is good to combine the study of Torah with some craft, because this distances one from sin.
+Rabban Gamliel, son of Rabbi Yehudah HaNasi, in Pirkei Avot [2:2](https://www.sefaria.org/Pirkei_Avot.2.2) instructs that it is good to combine the study of Torah with some craft, because this distances one from sin.
 By sin here is meant the necessity of seeking unlawful or corrupt ways of obtaining a livelihood.

-And the Or HaChaim commentary on Shemot [35:2](https://www.sefaria.org/Exodus.35.2?with=Or%20HaChaim) states explicitly that work during the six days is a mitzvah, a positive commandment.
+And the Ohr HaChaim commentary on Shemot [35:2](https://www.sefaria.org/Exodus.35.2?with=Or%20HaChaim) states explicitly that work during the six days is a mitzvah, a positive commandment.